 Cafe @ Rio is a teaching kitchen that is fully integrated with Rio Salado College's Sustainable Food Systems certificate.
 They work with local farm, ranchers, and artisan food folk to keep the menu seasonal, fresh, and oh so tasty.
 Students also grow produce staples on site in the organic gardens.
 You can even take a walk around to see what's in season after your lunch.
 The garden plots are just off to the right of the cafe.

 , with a couple of constants like veggie burgers.
-Check out the specials for the week online
+Check out the

 or roll the dice and just show up.
 Either way, you win.